ram-sridhar/ram-sridhar.github.io/clim680/proposal.md

 The datasets used in my project are:

 __NOAA/OISST__
-The [NOAA/OISST](https://kpegion.github.io/COLA-DATASETS-CATALOG/sst.mnmean.nc) dataset is monthly, global sea surface temperature data from Dec, 1981 to Apr, 2020.
-It has horizontal resoluiton of 1deg longitude by 1deg latitude.
+The [NOAA/OISST](https://www.ncei.noaa.gov/products/optimum-interpolation-sst) dataset is daily, global sea surface temperature data from Jan, 1980 to Dec, 2016.
+It has horizontal resoluiton of 0.25deg longitude by 0.25deg latitude.

-__GPCP Precipitation__
+__INCOIS/TropFlux/wind stress__
-The [GPCP precipitation](https://kpegion.github.io/COLA-DATASETS-CATALOG/gpcp_precip.mon.mean.nc) is monthly global precipitation from Jan 1979 to Apr 2020.
-It is on a 2.5 deg longitude by 2.5 deg latitude gride.
+The [TropFlux wind stress](https://kpegion.github.io/COLA-DATASETS-CATALOG/gpcp_precip.mon.mean.nc) is daily tropical wind stress from Jan 1980 to Dec 2016.
+It is on a 1deg longitude by 1deg latitude grid.

-__GHCN_CAMS__
+__INCOIS/TropFlux/SST__
-The [GHCN_CAMS](https://kpegion.github.io/COLA-DATASETS-CATALOG/ghcn_cams) is a global, land-only, monthly temperature datasets from Jan 1948 to Mar 2020.
-It is on a 0.5 deg longitude by 0.5 deg latitude grid.
+The [TropFlux SST](https://kpegion.github.io/COLA-DATASETS-CATALOG/ghcn_cams) is daily tropical SST from Jan 1980 to Dec 2016.
+It is on a 1deg longitude by 1deg latitude grid.

-__NAO Index__
-The [NAO Index](https://www.psl.noaa.gov/data/correlation/nao.data) is the monthly CPC index, provided by NOAA/ESRL/PSL.
-It is located on the COLA servers in `/shared/ccsm4/kpegion/obs2/CLIM_INDICES/nao.data`.
+## Model

+Zebiak-Cane (ZC; Zebiak and Cane 1987)

+The ZC model is used to perform control and sensitivity experiments which will help to disentagle the ambiguity surrounding the relative importance of low-frequency and high-frequency wind forcing on El Nino development given the western Pacific is primed with positive ocean heat content anomlaies.

 ## Proposed Analysis
 I plan to use the data sets above to conduct the following analysis:
-* Calculate annual mean, climatology and anomalies of SST, precipitation and temperature
+* Calculate climatology and anomalies of observed SST and wind stress
+* Perform forced and unforced ZC model runs.
-* Calculate the Niño3.4 index from the SST data
+* Calculate the Niño3 and Niño3.4 index from the observed and simulated SST data
+* Calculate the power spectrum of wind stress and SST for equatorial Pacific.
+* Calculate the means of ensemble members simulated fields
-* Calculate composites of climate variables based on ENSO phases
+* Calculate and compare composites of control and sensitivity experiements variables
-* Calculate the mean difference between composites of El Niño and La Niña phases with significance
+* Calculate the ensemble mean difference between the control and sensitivity experiements variables with significane
-* Calculate and compare composites with the NAO index
-* Calculate the regression of Nino3.4 with Temperature and Precipitation
+* Calculate the regression of Nino3.4 with wind stress to linearly remove the contemporaneous impact of ENSO on wind stress

 ### Functions
 I will create a set of functions in `clim_utils.py` for doing common tasks used throughout my analysis, including: